aksommerville/fullmoon4/README.md

 - - - Not at all clear whether this is a Windows thing, a Wine thing, or a Gnome thing, but my heart says it's Gnome jackassery.
 Fix anyway.
 - - [x] Getting small resize events after transition to fullscreen. ...an extra SetWindowPlacement seems to have fixed it.
 - - [ ] Timing screwy, noticeable in toil_and_trouble.
+- - [ ] HID ...not receiving WM_INPUT events but all else looks right.
+Is Wine broken?

 ### Little bugs and narrative concerns, after playtest 3 August.